opencivicdata/docs.opencivicdata.org/proposals/drafts/datetimes.rst

 * Post.{start_date,end_date}

 "Fuzzy Datetime Field"

-    For VoteEvents sometimes the time is important too, so we extended the aove field to 19 characters, allowing an additional inclusion of time in HH:MM:SS.
+    For VoteEvents sometimes the time is important too, so we extended the above field to 19 characters, allowing an additional inclusion of time in HH:MM:SS.

 This field is used only in